amitchannagiri/weather-app/README.md

-# Air Quality Monitoring Pipeline
+# Weather Monitoring Pipeline

-This project tracks hourly air quality metrics published by the Government of India, implementing a data pipeline with bronze, silver, and gold data layers.
+This project tracks weather metrics published by the OpenWeatherMap API, implementing a data pipeline with bronze, silver, and gold data layers.
+The purpose of this app was to learn about building a end-to-end project using DuckDb and Streamlit.

 ## Project Structure
 ```